shreyas07-master/Robotic-Arm/README.md

 Robotic arm works as multi hand tasking machine which is integrated with the programmable logic circuit & SCADA which recives the command sent by assigned work in teach pendent by robotic engineers.

+There is a methodologies to assigh the points (we call it as target) , by building the target and retracts we can operate the robotic arm with continous automation without even touching.

-Robotic arm is a best example and best priority giving technology for Human - robot interaction methods.\
+Robotic arm is a best example and best priority giving technology for Human - robot interaction methods.

 ![image](https://github.com/user-attachments/assets/846b7016-28cc-45db-88bf-987b0b68ef44)